 - ask for an independent disagreement resolution or mediation

-- appeal against a decision
+- appeal against a decision in certain circumstances

 You will normally able to follow more than one route, so if independent mediation fails you can still make a complaint.

-Our leaflet has more information about these different routes.
+We can give you some more information about these different routes.

 Call our helpline on 01473 265210 during office hours Monday-Friday.